Agent + builder stack comparison

 Strengths

-• 19,000+ installable skills via CmdBrief
+• 19,000+ practical guides via CmdBrief

 Limitations

-• No inline editor completion
+• Not designed for inline editor completion

 Browse Claude Code Skills